Skip to main content

 • local: When you create a new account, you decide on its (maximum) role.
 You can never create an account with a role higher than your own.

-• local: When you create a new API key, you decide on its (maximum) role.
+• apikey: When you create a new API key, you decide on its (maximum) role.
 You can never create an API key with a role higher than your own.

 • ldap: The ldap identity provider allows configuring the assignment of Morio roles based on any field of the LDAP user object.
 Refer to the Identity Providers Guide for details.